FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 > With a linear gap penalty \(N gaps cost N\*x\) equally distributed gaps would be as expensive as clustered gaps.
 Biologically, gaps clustered to blocks, are however far more likely to occur, while the protein maintains similar structure / function.
 It is more realistic to use an **Affine gap penalty **with higher costs for opening a new gap.

+**Question:**What is better?
+High sequence identity of a short \(local\) sequence, or worse sequence identity when matching a longer sequence?
+How can we decide?

+> Compile the probability of randomly matching a sequence considering the background distribution.
+The result of this would be a substitution matrix such as BLOSUM62.

+**Question:**Is identity the best way to match two sequences?

+> Not necessarily: What we really find is similar biological function.
+Some amino acids might have similar biophysical features and could be swapped without any significant influence on the structure of the protein.
+Such matches should also be considered 'postive'.
+>
+> Building a scoring matrix based on evolutionary conserved residues does optimize the algorithm. \(e.g. BLOSUM62\)

+**Question:**What is the biological assumption behind an insertion when comparing sequences?

+> Through evolutionary changes in the DNA \(e.g. a point mutation\) a new bump \(= amino acid\(s\)\) was introduced.
+Implicitly it is also assumed similar structure -&gt; similar function.

+**Question:**Why do linear gap penalties not model the reality of related genes / proteins well?

+> With a linear gap penalty \(N gaps cost N\*x\) equally distributed gaps would be as expensive as clustered gaps.
+Biologically, gaps clustered to blocks, are however far more likely to occur, while the protein maintains similar structure / function.
+It is more realistic to use an**Affine gap penalty**with higher costs for opening a new gap.